-I, for one, am not willing to throw out the possibility, perhaps probability, that it has things to say to us (to those who read it) today.
-I refuse to dismiss it out of hand, as many do, because many of the events recorded seem unlikely today.
-(I know I do not know everything that has gone on or goes on now in the world; even if biblical events are not recorded as we might today that does not mean I cannot learn/ glean meaning from them.
+I, for one, cannot throw out the possibility, perhaps that probability, that it has things to say to us, to those who read it, today.
+I refuse to dismiss it out of hand, as many do, simply because many of the events recorded seem unlikely to those of us reading it today.
+I know I do not know everything that has gone on or goes on even now in the world; how can I honestly say that ; even if biblical events are not recorded as we might today that does not mean I cannot learn/ glean meaning from them.